atd124/Matt/README.md

 Google Trends is a widely accepted proxy measure for public interest.
 In this case, we can compare movies awarded Best Picture during that era with nominees and see the relative difference in public interest; a signal to answer our core question: Ten plus years later, did these movies have an enduring impact?

 ## Data
-The [data](https://github.com/atd124/oscars/tree/main/data%20%26%20analysis), downloaded as multiple CSVs from [Google Trends](https://trends.google.com/trends/?geo=US), was originally scraped from the fan website [seinology.com](http://www.seinology.com/).
+The [data](https://github.com/atd124/oscars/tree/main/data%20%26%20analysis) was researched and downloaded as multiple CSVs from [Google Trends](https://trends.google.com/trends/?geo=US).

 ## Analysis
-Intial filtering, exploration, and analysis, as a percentage of words by season and character, done in this [notebook](https://github.com/atd124/Did-you-ever-notice/blob/main/analysis/Seinfeld%20Script%20Analysis.ipynb) with the pandas Python library.
-Additional cleaning, analysis, and chart mockups done in this [Excel file](https://github.com/atd124/Did-you-ever-notice/blob/main/analysis/Seinfeld%20Script%20Analysis%20-%20PIVOT%20TABLES.xlsx).
+Analyis and limited cleaning done in these [Excel files](https://github.com/atd124/oscars/tree/main/data%20%26%20analysis).